MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/byok-settings.md

 1. [Create a new key](https://docs.microsoft.com/azure-stack/user/azure-stack-key-vault-manage-portal#create-a-key), do the following, and then click **Add**.

     > [!NOTE]
-    > You can set up data encryption with an unversioned key or a specific key version. **// Do we have any additional info to provide the user?
+    > You can set up data encryption with an unversioned key or a specific key version.<br />**// TBD: Do we have any additional info to provide the user?
 Maybe a link that explains the implications of each option?**

     1. Under **Permitted operations**, select the following options: